ksami/presentations/slides/functional-programming.md

 ## Programming paradigms
 - Refers to the style of structuring a program, eg.
   - Object-oriented programming: Everything modeled as an object
-  - Event-driven pogramming: Flow determined by events
+  - Event-driven programming: Flow determined by events
   - Imperative programming: Focused on how a program should operate

 ---